RebelToolbox/RebelDocumentation/tutorials/inputs/inputevent.rst

 possible to generate an InputEvent and feed them back to the engine, which is useful for gestures).
 The OS object for each platform will read events from the device, then feed them to MainLoop.
 As :ref:`SceneTree <class_SceneTree>` is the default MainLoop implementation, events are fed to it.
-Godot provides a function to get the current SceneTree object :
+Rebel Engine provides a function to get the current SceneTree object :
 **get_tree()**.